psema4/Atomic-OS/README.md

 Legal
 =====

-Atomic OS is licensed under the LGPLv3 license.
+Version 2 of Atomic OS is licensed under the MIT license.
 For details, please see the LICENSE file.

 Source files in the vendor directory may be distributed under another license.